AfzGit/dext/README.md

 Dext (Directories by Extensions) is a script that moves (or copies) files of the same extensions into a folder.

+The main goal of this script is to make sense out of messy and unorganized files by sorting them (according to their file extensions) in folders

 Dext moves files by default unless copy option is provided (-c)